shunjikonishi/verify-cert/README.md

 # VerifyCert
-Show expiration date of SSL certificate from host name
+Show expiration date of SSL certificate from host name.
+It is a wrapper of `openssl` command.
+To run this, you have to install openssl.

 ## Install